micheldebree/micheldebree.nl/src/CV-Michel_de_Bree.EN.md

 process while at the same time delivering real business value.

-My broad experience and creative nature allows me to quickly assess different options and make balanced decisions based on best practices, innovation, fit/gap for the specific situation and the expected return on investment.
+My broad experience and creative nature allows me to quickly assess different options and make balanced decisions based on best practices, future-proofness, fit/gap for the specific situation and the expected return on investment.

 ## Personal Information